Shadrach Minkins: Resulting trials

 The rescue of Minkins brought calls for President Millard Fillmore to use federal troops to help marshals enforce the Fugitive Slave Law.
 Fillmore cautiously called on the citizens of Boston to respect the law and aid in recapturing Minkins.
 Fillmore ordered Minkins' liberators to be prosecuted.
 John P. Hale served as defense counsel in the resulting trials.
 This incident in his home state deeply embarrassed Secretary of State Daniel Webster, who hoped to be elected president in 1852 with Southern support.

 Canada

 From Boston, activists helped Minkins reach Canada via stops on the Underground Railroad.
 He settled in Montreal, in the section of the city known as Old Montreal.
 There he made a living first as a waiter, then operating restaurants of his own and, finally, as a barber.

 He married in 1853 or 1854.

 Minkins died in Montreal in December 1875.
-He is buried in an unmarked grave near two of his children in Mount Royal Cemetery.
+He was buried in an unmarked grave near two of his children in Mount Royal Cemetery.

+Legacy

 Top Eye Open, a 2016 play by Dillon Bustin, dramatizes the story of Shadrach Minkins.

+On October 17, 2023, a plaque commemorating him was unveiled by the Friends of Mount Royal Cemetery.